 (B) Debtor or debtor’s counsel must serve on the trustee a copy of all correspondence, notices, statements, payment coupons, escrow notices and default notices concerning any post-petition adjustment to the monthly mortgage payment or interest rate immediately on receipt or creation of that document.

-(C) Debtor must include the regular post-petition payment amount owing to the real property creditor along with the trustee’s fee of 10% in the regular plan payments.
+(C) Debtor must remit to the trustee the regular post-petition payment amount owing to the real property creditor along with the trustee’s fee of 10%.

 (D) In the event the monthly conduit payment is changed due to either a change in escrow requirements or a change in an adjustable interest rate, debtor must decrease or increase the plan payment by the same amount including the trustee’s fee of 10%.